-NURS 502 Policy, Advocacy, and Ethical Legal Issues in Healthcare
+Policy, Advocacy, and Ethical Legal Issues in Healthcare

-Students are introduced to population and evidence- based practice frameworks through the examination of political, demographic, epidemiological, ethical, legal, economic, behavioral, social, cultural and environmental aspects impacting health.
-Global public health issues affecting vulnerable populations including women, children, families and the elderly are explored within the human rights context.
-National initiatives, including Healthy People 2020, are discussed.
-Coursework focuses on identifying solutions to address the prevention of disparities and lack of access to healthcare in the US and the international communities.
-Content is presented within a Franciscan values framework.
+Students are introduced to population and evidencebased practice frameworks through the examination of political, demographic, epidemiological, ethical, legal, economic, behavioral, social, cultural and environmental aspects impacting health.
+Global public health affecting vulnerable populations issues including women, children, families and the elderly are explored within the human rights National including context. initiatives.
+Healthy People 2020, are discussed.
+Coursework focuses on identifying solutions to address the prevention of disparities and lack of access to healthcare in the US and the Content international communities. is presented within a Franciscan values framework.

-Advanced Clinical Pathophysiology 3 credits
+NURS 505 Advanced Clinical Pathophysiology 3 credits

-This course is an in-depth study of physiological principles and common pathologies.
+This course is an in-depth study of physiological principles common and pathologies.
 Clinical situations will be analyzed and discussed in order that the student may understand the etiology of health deviations and the rationale for their management.
 Development and implementation of appropriate treatment plan is discussed.